Billy Dogma by Dean Haspiel

 Early life and career

-He was born in 1967 in New York City, where he graduated from theThe High School of Music & Art/Fiorello H. LaGuardia High School in 1985.
+Dean Haspiel was born in 1967 in New York City, where he graduated from theThe High School of Music & Art/Fiorello H. LaGuardia High School in 1985.
 He made his first steps in the comic book industry as an assistant of Howard Chaykin on 'American Flagg!', Bill Sienkiewicz on 'New Mutants' and 'Elektra: Assassin', and Walter Simonson on 'Thor' in the mid-1980s.
-He later attended the State University of New York at Purchase, where he majored in illustration and film.
+Haspiel later attended the State University of New York at Purchase, where he majored in illustration and film.
 He made his professional debut during his study years, co-creating 'The Verdict' with Martin Powell for Eternity Comics in 1987.

 Billy Dogma

-Haspiel's 'Billy Dogma' character has returned in several later works, such as 'Billy Dogma' (3 issues at Millennium Publications, 1997), 'Daydream Lullabies: A Billy Dogma Experience', (Top Shelf, 1999), 'Boy in My Pocket: The Billy Dogma Experience' (Top Shelf, 2000), and 'Brawl', a 3-issue miniseries with Michel Fiffe (Image Comics, 2007).
-The author was nominated for an Eisner for his groundbreaking semi-auto-bio comic 'Opposable Thumbs' (Alternative Comics, 2001), about a born-and-bred New Yorker and the trials and tribulations of living in the big bad city.
-He was also nominated for an Ignatz for 'Aim to Dazzle' (Alternative Comics, 2004), another story featuring Billy Dogma.
+The author was nominated for an Eisner Award for his groundbreaking semi-autobiographical comic 'Opposable Thumbs' (Alternative Comics, 2001), about a born-and-bred New Yorker and the trials and tribulations of living in the big bad city.
+He was also nominated for an Ignatz Award for 'Aim to Dazzle' (Alternative Comics, 2004).

 SLC Punk

-In 1998 James Merendino directed the punk movie 'SLC Punk!'
+In 1998, James Merendino directed the punk movie 'SLC Punk!'
 (1998), which later developed a cult following.
 Haspiel adapted the story into a comic book, 'SLC Punk!', published by Southampton Press.
-In a 20 June 2013 interview conducted by Dan Greenfield for New York Post, Haspiel said that while he "dug the film" he considered the comic book to be an old shame.
+In a 20 June 2013 interview conducted by Dan Greenfield for New York Post, Haspiel said that while he "dug the film", he considered the comic book to be an old shame.

 American Splendor

 Haspiel has worked regularly with Harvey Pekar on the autobiographical 'American Splendor' series, first from 1999 to 2001, and then from 2006 to 2009.
 They also created the non-fiction graphic novel 'The Quitter' in 2005.
-With writer Jonathan Ames, he released his graphic novel 'The Alcoholic' at DC/Vertigo in 2008.

-Another notable collaboration was with Jay Lynch, with whom he made 'Mo and Jo: Fighting Together Forever' for Toon Books in 2008.
-In 2010 he illustrated the semi-autobiographical novel 'Cuba: My Revolution' (2010, Vertigo), written by Inverna Lockpez and colourized by José Villarubia.
+In 2010, he illustrated the semi-autobiographical novel 'Cuba: My Revolution' (2010, Vertigo), written by Inverna Lockpez and colorized by José Villarubia.
 The comic is a coming-of-age story about teenager Sonya who lives through Fidel Castro's Communist takeover of Cuba in 1959 and the CIA's failed attempt to stage a coup against Castro in the Bay of Pigs (1961).
 Gradually she loses her ideals about the revolution and its new regime.
 The book gained wide media coverage.

 Graphic contributions

-Dino, as Dean is often called, has also contributed to anthologies like 'Bizarro Comics' (DC, 2001), 'The Amazing Adventures of the Escapist' (Dark Horse Comics, 2003 and 2008) and 'Alternative Comics' (2003-2005).
+Dino, as Dean Haspiel is often called, has also contributed to anthologies like 'Bizarro Comics' (DC, 2001), 'The Amazing Adventures of the Escapist' (Dark Horse Comics, 2003 and 2008) and 'Alternative Comics' (2003-2005).
 He has done singles issues and stories for several Marvel comic books, such as 'X-Men Unlimited' #40 (2003), 'Spider-Man's Tangled Web' #20 (2003), 'Cyclops' #1 (2011), 'X-Men: First Class - Class Portraits' (2011) and 'The Amazing Spider-Man' #692 (2012).
 Dean Haspiel has worked with writer Evan Dorkin on Marvel's 4-issue mini-series 'The Thing: Night Falls on Yancy Street' in 2003.
-He has furthermore made features like 'Video King', 'Mummy Monster Sign' and 'The Scuzzbournes' for Nickelodeon Magazine, 'Thor's Day' for Shuttle Sheet magazine and 'Pot Monkeys' for High Times magazine.
-In 2015 he made five issues of the superhero comic 'The Fox' for Archie Comics with writer Mark Waid.
+He additionally made features like 'Video King', 'Mummy Monster Sign' and 'The Scuzzbournes' for Nickelodeon Magazine, 'Thor's Day' for Shuttle Sheet magazine and 'Pot Monkeys' for High Times magazine.
+In 2015, Haspiel made five issues of the superhero comic 'The Fox' for Archie Comics with writer Mark Waid.

 'Cuba: My Revolution'.